clydebuilt1974/TryHackMe/Junior Penetration Tester/Network Security/Passive Reconnaissance.md

 ## `nslookup` and `dig`
 * Find the IP address of a domain name using `nslookup`, which stands for Name Server Look Up.
-  * You need to issue the command `nslookup DOMAIN_NAME`, for example, `nslookup tryhackme.com`.
+  * Need to issue the command `nslookup DOMAIN_NAME`, for example, `nslookup tryhackme.com`.
-  * Or, more generally, you can use `nslookup OPTIONS DOMAIN_NAME SERVER`.
+  * Can use `nslookup OPTIONS DOMAIN_NAME SERVER`.
-  * These three main parameters are:
+  * Three main parameters:
     * `OPTIONS` contains the query type as shown in the table below.
-      * For instance, you can use A for IPv4 addresses and AAAA for IPv6 addresses.
+      * For instance, use A for IPv4 addresses and AAAA for IPv6 addresses.
-    * `DOMAIN_NAME` is the domain name you are looking up.
+    * `DOMAIN_NAME` is the domain name being looked up.
-    * `SERVER` is the DNS server that you want to query.
+    * `SERVER` is the DNS server to query.
-      * You can choose any local or public DNS server to query.
+      * Can choose any local or public DNS server to query.
       * Cloudflare offers 1.1.1.1 and 1.0.0.1, Google offers 8.8.8.8 and 8.8.4.4, and Quad9 offers 9.9.9.9 and 149.112.112.112.
-      * There are [many more public DNS servers](https://duckduckgo.com/?q=public+dns) that you can choose from if you want alternatives to your ISP’s DNS servers.
+      * There are [many more public DNS servers](https://duckduckgo.com/?q=public+dns) to choose from if alternatives to the ISP’s DNS servers are required.

 | Query type | Result
 | --- | ---